jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-In our research studies, our algorithms can already predict with relatively high accuracy if someone in recovery will relapse back to drinking **tomorrow** based on personal sensing of their recent past experiences and behaviors.  **This is exciting**.
+In our research studies, our algorithms can already predict with relatively high accuracy if someone in recovery will relapse back to drinking **tomorrow** based on personal sensing of their recent past experiences and behaviors.  **This is exciting and an important start**.

 But these are **preliminary** research studies.
 And they included mostly white participants from our local Madison community.
 Personal sensing algorithms trained on these participants would be unlikely to work well with black and brown patients or patients from rural communities.